 - Retail shops

 - Grocery stores like Food Lion or Walmart

 - Private property

-In addition to the duties owed by businesses to visiting customers or guests, private individuals also owe a duty to protect visitors to their property from dangerous conditions that could injure them.
-For example, leaving a broken handrail in its state of disrepair could cause a homeowner to be liable if a guest falls as a result of it.
+In addition to the duties owed by our local Myrtle Beach businesses to visiting customers or guests, private individuals also owe a duty to protect visitors to their property from dangerous conditions that could injure them.
+For example, leaving a broken handrail at a vacation condo in its state of disrepair could cause a homeowner to be liable if a guest falls as a result of it.

-What can you do when you are injured in a fall?
+What can you do when you are injured in a fall in Myrtle Beach?

 If you slip and fall as a result of the negligence of another person or entity, you have the right to file a legal claim to seek the recovery of compensation to pay for your economic and noneconomic losses.
 Falls can cause serious injuries and death and can be especially risky for children and older adults.